jessepoljak/ai-case-study/README.md

 # ai-case-study

-For Challenge One
-# TITLE
-Challenge 1: AlphaSense Case Study
+# Challenge 1: AlphaSense Case Study

 ## Overview and Origin
 This readme file is intended to adequately display some background information about the company AlphaSense, and research that outlines its strengths, competitive landscape, and potential future endeavors.

-* Name of company
+** Name of company:
 AlphaSense

 * When was the company incorporated?